 In practice, these equations give a slightly different solution to those proposed by Löfgren and Baerwald and technically give slightly higher distortion.
-They should not be used for design.4
+However, they may be used for precise design with a couple of simple provisos.4

 The great advantage of these simple expressions is that they foster a more intuitive appreciation that, for a given L, D and β, there exists an optimal solution.
 Their simplicity also makes it easier to visualise how the expressions may be manipulated to solve, for example, for D knowing β such that,

 Even the enthusiastic vinylista really need never know or use these equations above.
 When fitting a modern tonearm to a turntable, the tonearm manufacturer, knowing the bend angle and effective length of the arm and fully understanding the alignments of Löfgren and Baerwald, will always specify the distance of the centre of the tonearm pivot mounting to the spindle centre to guarantee the optimum geometry.
 Nothing could be simpler.
 By applying the mathematics, the manufacturer has done the "heavy-lifting" for us.
 All the enthusiast need do is to make one measurement.

 Similarly, in the case of a turntable with a fitted tonearm, it should only be necessary to specify the effective length of the arm from pivot to needle-point (dimension L) to guarantee the correct geometrical alignment when fitting a cartridge.